Brillouin Light Scattering from Quantized Spin Waves in Nanowires with Antisymmetric Exchange Interactions

 Figure~\ref{fig_analysis}(c-f) shows the normalized intensities calculated for each quantized mode $n$ using Eq.~\ref{Eq:Intensity} for $\SI{400}{nm}$ and $\SI{100}{nm}$ nanowires both for Stokes and anti-Stokes processes.
 The results are shown as bar graphs.
 For the $\SI{400}{nm}$ sample, the maximum intensities occur for the $n=0$ mode for the Stokes process and $n=3$ for the anti-Stokes process.
 Their frequency difference is very close to that expected in the continuum limit, indicated by the dashed blue and orange vertical lines.
 However, for the $\SI{100}{nm}$ nanowire, the maximum scattering intensities for both the Stokes and the anti-Stokes processes are associated with the $n=0$ mode.
 As a result, the frequency difference between the maxima is zero, i.e., in both cases maximum scattering intensity is associated with the lowest frequency and the most spatially uniform mode.

-This is the essential physics: Spin-wave quantization leads to the BLS light scattering from the narrowest nanowire being dominated by the lowest frequency and the most uniform mode, which is least affected by DMI, because of its small wavevector.
-To make a more quantitative comparison between the model and experiment, we consider the lifetime of the modes by convoluting the intensities associated with the quantized modes with a Lorentzian determined by the mode lifetime, set by the damping (see the Supplementary Materials~\cite{SM}).
+This is the basic physics: Spin-wave quantization leads to the BLS light scattering from the narrowest nanowire being dominated by the lowest frequency and the most uniform mode, which is least affected by DMI, because of its small wavevector.
+To make a more quantitative comparison between the model and experiment, we consider the lifetime of the modes by convoluting the intensities associated with the quantized modes with a Lorentzian determined by the mode lifetime, set by the damping (see the Appendix Sec.~\ref{Sec:Appendix_Lifetime}).
 The shaded colors in Fig.~\ref{fig_analysis}(c-f) are the resulting intensity profiles.
-The linewidths of the BLS spectra are broader than the calculated intensity profiles, which may be due to increased damping in patterned samples, as found in other studies of nanostructured samples~\cite{shaw2009spin}.
 After considering the spin state lifetimes, we determine and plot the resulting peak frequency shift versus wire width.
 This is shown in Fig.~\ref{fig_compare}(b) next to the experimental results in Fig.~\ref{fig_compare}(a).
 The model captures the experimental trends well.

+It is clear that damping broadens the spectra so that it is not possible to observe distinct peaks associated with the quantized modes.
+This is a consequence of the experimental requirement of having a large DMI; a large DMI requires the ferromagnetic layer to be thin and spin pumping in such layers increases the damping significantly~\cite{boone2015spin}.
+This would be the case independent of the intrinsic damping of the ferromagnetic layers (which can be very low in transition metal alloys~\cite{Shaw2016}).
+Increased damping is also founded in other studies of nanostructured samples~\cite{shaw2009spin}.
+Furthermore, the broad peaks may also partly be a result of inhomogeneous broadening, as we are measuring an array of nanowires, instead of a single nanowire.

 The model further predicts that the decrease of the BLS frequency shift is mainly associated with a reduction in the frequency of the anti-Stokes peak.
 The experimental results are shown in Fig.~\ref{fig_compare}(c) and the model results are in Fig.~\ref{fig_compare}(d).
 The anti-Stokes frequency is indeed a much stronger function of the nanowire width than the Stokes peak.
 We note that the frequency of the Stokes peak decreases with decreasing wire width more than seen in the model.
 This can be a consequence of the approximate spin-wave dispersion relation used; the magnon wavevector $-q_m$ may not be as close to the bottom of the spin-wave band as in the model.
 As a result, spin-wave quantization will lead to a reduction in the frequency of the mode with decreasing wire width.
 On reversing the field ($p=-1 \rightarrow p=+1$) the situation is reversed: the Stokes peak is now the higher frequency mode and its BLS spectra are more strongly affected by wire width.
 These characteristics taken together are strong evidence that our model is capturing the essential physics.